-The Company's corporate governance system was developed on the basis of applicable general and special legislation, the principles and best practices in this field.
+ENAV's corporate governance system was developed on the basis of applicable general and special legislation, the principles and recommendations contained in the Corporate Governance Code for listed companies, which it has adopted, and best practices in this field.

-The governance model adopted by IDS AirNav is the "traditional Italian" one characterised by the dichotomy between the Board of Directors and the Board of Auditors, while the statutory audit of accounts is conducted by independent auditors.
+The governance model adopted by ENAV is the "traditional Italian" one characterised by the dichotomy between the Board of Directors and the Board of Auditors, while the statutory audit of accounts is conducted by independent auditors.
+The Company's financial operations are subject to the oversight of the Italian State Auditors Court (Corte dei Conti) (Law 259 of 21 March 1958) acting through a designated magistrate of the Italian State Auditors, who attends the meetings of the Board of Directors and the Board of Auditors.